Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors

-It is easy to see that if the number of sensors $p$ is not strictly twice the number of corrupted sensors $q$ (i.e., the assumption of $q<p/2$ is violated), the estimation error bound depends on the magnitude of the attack signal.
-In this case, the attacker can arbitrarily destroy the accuracy of point-based estimators by injecting attack signals of very large magnitude.
-Our set-based approach, on the other hand, avoids this situation because it restricts the attack space by only allowing signals of small magnitude.
-Large attack signals are automatically discarded by either the measurement update \eqref{eq:meas_update_i} or the agreement protocol \eqref{eq:agreement_protocol}.
+It is easy to see that if the number of sensors $p$ is not strictly twice the number of compromised sensors $q$ (i.e., the assumption of $q<p/2$ is violated), the estimation error bound depends on the magnitude of the attack signal.
+In this case, the attacker can arbitrarily degrade the accuracy of point-based estimators by injecting attack signals of arbitrarily large magnitude.
+On the other hand, our set-based approach avoids this situation because it restricts the attack space by allowing only small-magnitude signals to go undetected.
+Large attack signals are automatically detected and discarded by either the measurement update \eqref{eq:meas_update_i} or the agreement protocol \eqref{eq:agreement_protocol}.

-Another important advantage of our set-based approach is that the estimated set $\hat{\mathcal{X}}_k$ contains a collection of constrained zonotopes, which serve as multiple hypotheses for the true state $x(k)$ in the state space.
-Although beyond the scope of this paper, an interesting research direction is to developing a hypothesis testing technique to figure out the true set from the sets influenced by the attack signals.
-For point-based estimators, on the other, the estimation error bound \eqref{eq:errorbound-pointbased} provides a single box of where the state might be.
-Moreover, the bounds like \eqref{eq:errorbound-pointbased} that are based on comparison functions $\beta\in\mathcal{KL}$ and $\gamma\in\mathcal{K}_\infty$ are good for theoretical analysis but are usually very conservative in practice.
-Therefore, even under no attacks, the value of the right-hand side of \eqref{eq:errorbound-pointbased} is very large as compared to the set based bound presented in the previous section.
+Another important advantage of our set-based approach is that the estimated set $\hat{\mathcal{X}}_k$ contains a collection of agreement sets, which serve as multiple hypotheses for the true state $x(k)$ in the state space\footnote{Although beyond the scope of this paper, an interesting research direction is developing a hypothesis testing technique to figure out the true set from the sets influenced by the attack signals.}.
+Point-based estimators, on the other hand, have an estimation error bound \eqref{eq:errorbound-pointbased} that indicates a single ball inside which the true state might lie.
+In the presence of attacks on more than half the number of sensors, the size of this ball depends on the magnitude of the attacks.
+Thus, as described in Example~\ref{example:running}, our set-based method can at least identify plausible regions in the state space containing the true state.
+Moreover, even when less than half the number of sensors are compromised, bounds like \eqref{eq:errorbound-pointbased} are very conservative in practice because the comparison functions $\beta\in\mathcal{KL}$ and $\gamma\in\mathcal{K}_\infty$ are hard to estimate.